kevinadhiguna/strapi-graphql-documentation/README.md

 ### 🚀 How does `UploadSingleImageToSeveralFields` mutation work ?

 In the `UploadSingleImageToSeveralFields` mutation above, you still need `ref`, `refId`, and field name.
-However you are sending a request to a collection type and are trying to attach images in a sngle record inside the collection type.
+However you are sending a request to a collection type and are trying to attach images in a single record inside the collection type.
 So, you are able to set `ref` and `refId` as variables.
 The field name ?
 You should name it statically as you want to upload an image in different fields.
 Hopefully this approach helps :)

 ## 📂 Get all files
 >All right, I got images and files uploaded to my Strapi app but how do I know what files did I upload ?